ivan-hc/AM/README.md

  SYNOPSIS:

  `-i {PROGRAM}`

+ `-i --force-latest {PROGRAM}`

- DESCRIPTION:	Install one or more programs.
+ DESCRIPTION:	Install one or more programs (see also "--force-latest").
  ___________________________________________________________________________

  `-l`, `list`